flutter/website/src/security.md

   and update the pin accordingly.

-* **Keep your copy of Flutter up to date.** Private, customized versions of Flutter tend to fall behind the current, version and may not include important security fixes and enhancements.
+* **Keep your copy of Flutter up to date.** Private, customized versions of Flutter tend to fall behind the current version and may not include important security fixes and enhancements.
 Instead, routinely update your copy of Flutter.
 If you're making changes to improve Flutter, be sure to update your fork and consider sharing your